-REDX turns its search focus towards public record of foreclosure proceedings and identifies properties in the pre-foreclosure state, delivering a list of properties and their owners to Vortex at the start of every business day.
+REDX turns its search focus towards the public record of foreclosure proceedings and identifies properties in the pre-foreclosure state, delivering a list of properties and their owners to VORTEX at the start of every business day.

 In addition to the dossier data you receive with every lead, you also receive the foreclosure status of the property.
 This includes important dates, loan information, and more, giving REDX users a better insight into whether or not there might be some equity in the home.

 We found that these leads were often very receptive to our empathetic prospecting message, in part because it was the start of a conversation that could wind up with presenting a solution to a very emotional problem.

 Be prepared for some heartbreaking stories, but be prepared to also be on the receiving end of some very grateful conversations too.

 This might be the most flexible lead source on the platform, and definitely our favorite.
 Instead of focusing the lead search for you (Expired, FSBO, etc), GeoLeads lets YOU focus your lead farming in a particular geographic area.

 Using an intuitive mapping interface, users can search for contact information for a particular neighborhood or draw a custom boundary to return a dossier on every property owner within a specified area.
 You can even filter your results by how long a property owner has owned their home.